Diabetes Education Program (DEP) Team

 The Carea Community Health Centre’s Diabetes Education Program (DEP) provides education for patients living with Diabetes.
 The goal of the program is to empower clients through education and treatment.
-The Diabetes Team is also here to offer clients useful tools to cope positively, manage their condition and gain independence in living with diabetes.
+The Diabetes Team is also here to offer clients useful tools to positively cope, manage their condition and gain independence in living with diabetes.

-The Diabetes Education Program offers the services of an inter-professional team, which consists of Registered Nurses, Registered Dietitians, consulting Endocrinologist and a Social Worker.
-The Team works collaboratively to ensure patients have access to diabetes education, support and resources close to home.
+The team consists of Registered Nurses, Registered Dietitians, a program coordinator, a consulting endocrinologist, and supports from a Social Worker and works collaboratively to ensure patients have access to diabetes education, support and resources close to home.

 Diabetes Education, Counselling and Support

 Registered Dietitians and Registered Nurses: This involves one-to-one counselling, education and support from Diabetes Educators (RN and RD) where the individual is taught to manage their type 2 diabetes or prediabetes.